google/earthenterprise/docs/geedocs/docsrc/answer/releaseNotes/relNotesGEE5_3_7.rst

       -  Ubuntu 16.04 LTS

-      NOTE: CentOS 6 was officially retired in November 2020, and is no longer available for download except thru CentOS archives.
-CentOS 6 is not being tested for this release and will not be supported in future releases.
+      NOTE: CentOS 6 was officially retired in November 2020, and is no longer available for download except through CentOS archives.
+CentOS 6 is not being tested for this release and was not tested in 5.3.6.
+      CentOS 6 will not be supported in future releases.

       Google Earth Enterprise 5.3.7 is compatible with Google Earth Enterprise Client (EC) version 7.1.5 and above.